davidclin/vim/gcloud-sdk.md

 # Useful Commands
 <pre>
-gcloud auth list      To list accounts whose credentials are stored on the local system gcloud config list    To list the properties in your active SDK configuration (similar to showing output of ~/.aws/config) gcloud info           To view information about your Cloud SDK installation and active SDK configuration gcloud help
+gcloud version            List current SDK version gcloud components list    List latest version of Cloud SDK gcloud components update  Update all installed components to the latest version gcloud auth list          To list accounts whose credentials are stored on the local system gcloud config list        To list the properties in your active SDK configuration (similar to showing output of ~/.aws/config) gcloud info               To view information about your Cloud SDK installation and active SDK configuration gcloud help               See help for command

 gcloud compute instances [start|stop] INSTANCE_NAME     start/stop instances